-This past winter I was in LA, staying with my friend Lily of Kale and Caramel.
-One afternoon I was feeling pretty hungry, so I went into the kitchen and found some cardamom cashew butter.
+Last winter on a trip to LA, while staying with my friend Lily of Kale and Caramel, I was super hungry.
+So I went into Lily’s kitchen and found some cardamom cashew butter.

 It.
 Was.
 Everything.
 In case you didn’t know, cardamom is my favorite spice.
 I just love the complex, floral flavor profile.
 Along with some good vanilla beans, this cardamom cashew butter is the bee’s knees.